-Students can complete the activities on the CHECK YOUR KNOWLEDGE page (p.
-10) of their Workbooks.
+Students can complete the activities on the CHECK YOUR KNOWLEDGE revision page (page 10) of their Workbooks.

-NOTE: Guided writing activities are provided in each sequence of this Workbook in order to develop writing skills.
+NOTE: Guided writing activities are provided in each unit of this Workbook in order to develop writing skills.
 We suggest that you go through the steps and instructions carefully with the students before they attempt these activities.
 Make sure they complete each step and monitor progress at each step.